 It can feel good in the moment because who doesn’t love a dose of happy-brain-chemicals.
 And taking advantage of a good sale is a fantastic way to elevate your wardrobe and obtain higher quality clothing.

 But impulse spending can easily lead to an overflowing closet and also nothing to wear.
 Impulse shopping can lead to regrettable purchases and adding more guilt to the back of your closet – plus a pesky credit card balance and an out of whack budget.

 So, how do you take advantage of great sales?
 How do you pick up that gem you’ve been hunting for?
 But without the unfortunate consequences of impulse shopping.

-It’s time to stop impulse shopping and start opportunistic shopping.
+It’s time to stop impulse shopping and start smart shopping.

 Use a Pocket Shopping List to stop impulse shopping.

 Using a pocket shopping list to transform impulse shopping into opportunistic shopping is simple but effective.
 It works for your groceries, it can work for your clothes.